Supervision that engages the whole clinician

 Ongoing Supervision & Professional Development

 For clinicians at any stage of their career seeking ongoing supervision, peer consultation, and professional growth.
-Whether you are a social worker, counselor, psychologist, psychiatrist, or creative arts therapist, I provide a reflective space to deepen your clinical practice — integrating somatic awareness, creative expression, and relational process.
+Whether you are a social worker, counselor, psychologist, psychiatrist, or creative arts therapist, I provide the opportunity to deepen your clinical practice — integrating somatic awareness, creative expression, and relational process.
 My extensive experience in forensic psychiatric and correctional health settings also makes me uniquely suited to supervise clinicians working in institutional, forensic, or high-acuity environments.

 What's offered